About Pathways to Progress

 Expert Group

-As a part of the project, we will be forming an Expert Group comprised of key stakeholders from within the social care sector.
+The project Expert Group is comprised of key stakeholders from within the social care sector.
 The members of this group will be published here in due course.